JGCRI/gcam-doc/supply_water.md

 ### Future changes in climate and socioeconomic systems will drive both the availability and use of water resources, leading to evolutions in scarcity.

 While human systems dominate changes in water scarcity independent of socioeconomic or climate future, the sign of these changes depend particularly on the socioeconomic scenario.
-Under specific socioeconomic futures, human-driven water scarcity reductions occur in up to 44% of the global land area by the end of the century.[Turner et al. 2019](https://iopscience.iop.org/article/10.1088/1748-9326/ab639b/meta)
+Under specific socioeconomic futures, human-driven water scarcity reductions occur in up to 44% of the global land area by the end of the century.
+[Turner et al. 2019](https://iopscience.iop.org/article/10.1088/1748-9326/ab639b/meta)

 ### Agricultural impacts of sustainable water use in the United States

-The implementation of future sustainable water governance measures will require additional investments that allow farmers to maximize production while minimizing water withdrawals to avoid potentially detrimental revenue losses.[Graham et al. 2021](https://www.nature.com/articles/s41598-021-96243-5)
+The implementation of future sustainable water governance measures will require additional investments that allow farmers to maximize production while minimizing water withdrawals to avoid potentially detrimental revenue losses.
+[Graham et al. 2021](https://www.nature.com/articles/s41598-021-96243-5)

 ## IAMC Reference Card